mjmlio/mjml/packages/mjml-spacer/README.md

-## mj-spacer
+### mj-spacer

-Displays a blank space.
+Displays a blank space, that can be used to separate content.

 ```xml
 <mjml>